 Email: [email protected]

-Mesbah Motamed (Ph.D., Purdue University) is a research economist at the Economic Research Service of the U.S. Department of Agriculture.
-His work has focused on agricultural land use, risk management, trade, and economic development.
-Prior to that, Mesbah worked on agricultural development projects in Central Asia and Latin America and as a trade analyst for the U.S. Department of Commerce.
+Mesbah Motamed (Ph.D., Purdue University) is an economist at the Millennium Challenge Corporation.
+His work has focused on agricultural land use, risk management, trade and economic development.
+His previous work includes being a research economist at the U.S. Department of Agriculture and working on agricultural development projects in Central Asia and Latin America and as a trade analyst for the U.S. Department of Commerce.
 Mesbah teaches PSUS 6203, 6211, and 6214.
 Email: [email protected]

 John Thomas (Ph.D., UC Berkeley) is the Director of the Community Assistance and Research Division in the U. S. Environmental Protection Agency’s Office of Sustainable Communities - where he works to advance smart growth strategies in communities throughout the country.
 Prior to joining the EPA, John taught in the Department of Urban and Regional Planning at Florida State University.
 John teaches PSUS 6210, Transportation Planning in City Systems, and PSUS 6212, Sustainable Communities I: Housing and Design.
 Email: [email protected]

-Sandra Whitehead (Ph.D., Florida State University) is the Director of Program and Partnership Development at the National Environmental Health Association (NEHA) where she oversees a portfolio of over $2 million of capacity building work for the public health workforce.
-Prior to joining NEHA in 2016, she worked at the National Association of County and City Health Officials and the Florida Department of Health.
-She has also taught at the University of Florida and Florida State University.
-She teaches PSUS 6204, Land Use Law and PSUS 6230, Studio in Sustainable Urban Planning.
+Sandra Whitehead (Ph.D., Florida State University) is the Interim Director of the Sustainable Urban Planning Program at GW.
+She previously worked as the Director of Program and Partnership Development at the National Environmental Health Association (NEHA) where she created tools and trainings for environmental health professionals.
+Dr. Whitehead also worked at the National Association of County and City Health Officials and the Florida Department of Health.
+She teaches PSUS 6204: Land Use Law and PSUS 6230: Studio in Sustainable Urban Planning.
+Email: [email protected]

 To apply to this program you must have: